-Complicating the situation is the battle for control of territory in Iraq and Syria by ISIS, a terrorist militant group seeking to expand the region governed by hardline Islamic rule, known as a caliphate, that it controls.
-The grave and wide-reaching human rights abuses committed by ISIS and other groups involved within the conflict in Syria and Iraq means millions of people are in need of humanitarian assistance.
+Complicating the situation is the battle for control of territory by ISIS, a terrorist militant group seeking to expand the region governed by hardline Islamic rule, known as a caliphate, that it controls.
+The grave and wide-reaching human rights abuses committed by ISIS and other groups involved in the conflicts across the region means millions of people are in need of humanitarian assistance.
 Due to the nature of the conflict and continuing instability in this brutal war, access to displaced communities in some areas is extremely difficult.

-Emergency relief, access to healthcare, and education opportunities are all areas of great need amongst both the internally displaced in Syria and Iraq and refugees who have fled to neighboring countries.
+Emergency relief, access to healthcare, and education opportunities are all areas of great need amongst both the internally displaced in Syria, Iraq and Yemen and refugees who have fled to neighboring countries.

 Despite recent changes in to a nominally civilian government, Myanmar’s population of 50 million people continue to suffer the effects of decades of military rule and oppression, which have led to the displacement of over a million people.
 As well as being a significant source of refugees and migrant workers in Southeast Asia, the deep poverty and hardship faced by many has resulted in Myanmar being a major source of trafficked people, including children, throughout the region.

 The decades of heavy investment in military expenditure at the expense of healthcare and education has also left many without access to basic medical care and the opportunity to go to school.
 Mass displacement of villagers in eastern Myanmar following attacks by the Myanmar Army in the 1980’s saw hundreds of thousands of people flee their homes across the Thai-Myanmar border to seek refuge.
 Similarly, attacks by the Myanmar Army in August 2017 have seen over half a million Rohingya flee to Bangladesh.
 Neither Thailand or Bangladesh are signatories to the United Nations Refugee Convention and the responsibility of providing aid to those living in refugee camps has predominantly fallen to international non-government organizations.

 building a health system.